MovesLikeMagger/moveslikemagger.github.io/_posts/2026-01-20-why-every-cybersecurity-professional-needs-to-understand-cyber-law.md

 ---
 layout: post
 title: "Why Every Cybersecurity Professional Needs to Understand Cyber Law"
-subtitle: "From CFAA to state-level data breach statutes, knowing the legal landscape is what separates a good analyst from a great one.
-Here's why criminal law belongs in your security toolkit."
 date: 2026-01-20
 category: Cyber Law
 tags: [Cyber Law, Criminal Law, Compliance, Policy]